Skip to main content

 Who resolves complaints if I have a dispute with other trustees?

 The Australian Financial Complaints Authority (AFCA) generally handles complaints against financial firms (like Vision Super).
-However, a member of an SMSF cannot complain to AFCA about a decision of the SMSF Trustee(s).
+However, a member of an SMSF cannot complain to AFCA about a decision of the SMSF trustee(s).
 For SMSFs with multiple members, disputes may arise between members and/or beneficiaries.
-This means disputes may not be able to be resolved through other mechanisms such as legal action in court, which can be very costly.
+This means disputes may have to be resolved through other mechanisms such as legal action in court, which can be very costly.

 Can I buy art or wine in my SMSF?

 Yes, but strict rules apply.
-These "collectibles" must be insured, stored independently (not in your home), and cannot be used or enjoyed by you or your family while they are held by the fund.
+Collectibles that your SMSF invests in must be insured, stored independently (not in your home), and cannot be used or enjoyed by you or your family while they are held by the fund.
+The art can’t be on your wall, the wine can’t be in your wine cellar, and collectables can’t be enjoyed in your home.

 What happens if my relationship with other SMSF participants (or their beneficiaries) breaks down?